A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: is hierarchically hyperbolic

 By induction on complexity, in $W^v$ there is path $x'=x'_1,\dots,x'_l=y'$ of maximal simplices of $\link(v)$ with $l\leq \theta(\kappa,\delta,n)$.
 Hence, in $W$ we have a path $x=x'_1\star v,\dots,x'_l\star v=y$ (notice that these are indeed maximal simplices of $X$), showing $d_{W}(x,y)\leq l$.

-Now suppose that $d_{X^{+W}}(x,y)>0$, and consider a geodesic $\gamma$ of $X^{+W}$ of minimal length connecting a vertex $u$ of $x$ to a vertex of $y$.
-This geodesic exists because, by Definition~\ref{defn:combinatorial_HHS}, the graph $X^{+W}=\fontact([\emptyset])$ is hyperbolic and, in particular, connected.
+\emph{Inductive step:} Now suppose that $k=d_{X^{+W}}(x,y)>0$, and consider a geodesic $\gamma$ of the $\delta$--hyperbolic space $X^{+W}$ such that $\gamma$ is of minimal length among geodesics connecting a vertex $u$ of $x$ to a vertex of $y$.
+(Recall that hyperbolicity, and in particular the property of being a geodesic space, holds for $X^{+W}$ by Definition~\ref{defn:combinatorial_HHS}.\eqref{item:chhs_delta}.)
+We consider two cases:\\

 {\bf Case 1.} Suppose that one of the following holds: \begin{enumerate} \item there is a vertex $t$ on $\gamma-\{u\}$ that lies in $\sat(\sigma)$ for some non-maximal simplex $\sigma$ with $[\sigma]\nest [u]$ and $diam(\mathcal C(\sigma))\geq \delta$. \item $u$ is connected in $X$ to the second vertex $t$ of $\gamma$. \end{enumerate} Consider the closest $t$ to $y$ satisfying either condition.